-Our historical net tangible book value (deficit) as of January 31, 2021 was (1,296,022), or (\$0.02) per share of our common stock.
+Our historical net tangible book value (deficit) as of January 31, 2021 was \$(1,296,022), or \$(0.02) per share of our common stock.
 Our historical net tangible book value is the amount of our total tangible assets less our total liabilities and series a convertible preferred stock, which is not included within our stockholders' equity (deficit).
+Historical net tangible book value per share represents historical net tangible book value (deficit) divided by the number of shares of our common stock outstanding as of January 31, 2021.